Horse mackerel - Credit Rob Spray

 The Wildlife Trusts are members of OCEAN2012

-According to the latest figures from the European Commission: 72 percent of all assessed EU fish stocks are estimated to be overexploited with over 20 percent being fished beyond safe biological limits, threatening their very future.
+According to the latest figures from the European Commission: 72% of all assessed EU fish stocks are estimated to be overexploited with over 20% being fished beyond safe biological limits, threatening their very future.

-The 2012 reform of the Common Fisheries Policy (CFP) provides a unique opportunity to put in place new legislation to ensure the future of our fish stocks.
-With The Wildlife Trusts focus to ensure better protection for marine wildlife across UK waters we have recently joined Ocean 2012.
-This coalition is dedicated to ensuring that the 2012 reform of the EU Common Fisheries Policy stops overfishing, end destructive fishing practices and delivers fair and equitable use of healthy fish stocks.
+With The Wildlife Trusts focus to ensure better protection for marine wildlife across UK waters we joined OCEAN2012.
+This coalition is dedicated to ensuring that the reform stops overfishing, end destructive fishing practices and delivers fair and equitable use of healthy fish stocks.

 OCEAN2012 is committed to shaping a Common Fisheries Policy that: